Article

 You can ask things like:

-We chose Claude as the default for several reasons:
+We chose Claude as the default based on our testing across providers:

-• Tool use reliability.
+- Reliable tool use.
 The assistant has 13 tools for querying your financial data.
-Claude is the most reliable model at choosing the right tool, formatting the parameters correctly, and interpreting the results — especially for multi-step queries like "compare my food spending this month to last month" that require two separate tool calls.
+In our experience, Claude is strong at choosing the right tool, formatting parameters correctly, and interpreting results; especially for multi-step queries like "compare my food spending this month to last month" that require two separate tool calls.
+That said, no model is perfect at this, and you'll occasionally see tool use errors regardless of which model you pick.

 The default Claude model is included in your Clarity subscription.
 We pay for the API usage.
 You don't need to set anything up.